-1.26.2 Utilities
+1.27.2 Utilities

-pyquil.experiment.bitstrings_to_expectations (bitstrings, joint_expectations=None)
+pyquil.experiment.bitstrings_to_expectations(bitstrings, joint_expectations=None)

-Given an array of bitstrings (each of which is represented as an array of bits), map them to expectation values and return the desired correlations.
-If no correlations are given, then just the $1 \rightarrow -1$, $0 \rightarrow 1$ mapping is performed.
+Given an array of bitstrings (each of which is represented as an array of bits), map them to expectation values and return the desired joint expectation values.
+If no joint expectations are desired, then just the $1 \rightarrow -1$, $0 \rightarrow 1$ mapping is performed.